bruceravel/SCFtests/results.md

     extensive fitting model.
 So fits were generated for the first shells only of all materials except for uranyl hydrate for which the axial and equatorial scatterers cannot be isolated.
-Also, Matt tells me that, years ago, he and John looked at some feff6/feff8 comparisons, but only for first shell fits.
-These first shell fits are intended for comparison to that older work.
+Also, Matt tells me that, years ago, he and John looked at some _feff6_/_feff8_ comparisons, but only for first shell fits.
+These first shell fits are intended for comparison to that older work.  _The results of the first shell fits are included in the repository, but not on this page as they do not tell a different story from the more complete fits presented here._

 11. All fits were performed with a toolset written by Bruce which uses the XAS analysis capabilities of